Payments From an RRSP, a VRSP, a PRPP or a RRIF

 You are not required to withhold income tax from any of the following amounts from an RRSP:

-- amounts withdrawn under the Lifelong Learning Plan (LLP), to a maximum of $10,000 per year and $20,000 for the LLP participation period; and
+- an amount withdrawn under the Lifelong Learning Plan (LLP), to a maximum of $10,000 per year and $20,000 for the LLP participation period; and

-- amounts you can reasonably consider to be a refund received for undeducted contributions previously made to an RRSP that the beneficiary may deduct in his or her income tax return.
+- an amount you can reasonably consider to be a refund received for undeducted contributions previously made to an RRSP that the beneficiary can deduct in the income tax return.